"The night I watch Athena Liu die, we're celebrating her TV deal with Netflix."

 The book centers around June Hayward, an aspiring author who becomes embroiled in controversy after witnessing the death of her former classmate, Athena Liu, a literary sensation.
 When June decides to rewrite Athena's manuscript and pass it off as her own, chaos ensues, and she has to deal with accusations of cultural appropriation and plagiarism.

-However, the book lacks character development and the storyline becomes quite predictable and cliched.
-Maybe June's character wasn't supposed to develop.
-Still, complexity in the storyline could be enhanced, and some redundancy (for example, how many times was "Dunkirk" mentioned? not once, not twice but three times or more) could be removed to improve the book's overall appeal.
+However, the book lacks character development, and the storyline becomes quite predictable and clichéd.
+I guess June's character wasn't supposed to develop.
+And there was some redundancy (for example, how many times was "Dunkirk" mentioned?).
+I still enjoyed it.
+And I wouldn't mind diving into more of Kuang's work in the future.

 Comments